korakoss/minicompiler/DEVNOTES.md

 # "Meh, do it someday"

 ## Cringe things
-- currently allocating 8 bits per var depspite it's 4 on arm32
+- currently allocating 8 bits per var depspite it's 4 on arm32 (or is it?)
 - refactor thing to do less clone()-s and other stopgap practices

 ## Niceties